Life insurance is a financial safety net for your partner, your kids, your life...Read more

 2. Small-business ownership

-A home isn’t the only major asset you can leave your children.
-If you run a small business, you have the ability to not only earn your own money and be your own boss, but also to pass the business along to your children as they get older.
-As a small business owner, you’ll provide your children with the opportunity to continue growing the family’s wealth.
+home isn’t the only major asset you can leave your children.
+If you run a small business, you have the ability to not only earn your own money and be your own boss, but also to pass the business along to your children as they get older — and give them the opportunity to continue growing the family’s wealth.

 “If you look at millionaires in this country, the vast majority of them have made their wealth through property ownership and business ownership,” Khalfani-Cox explains.
 Your small business might not make you a millionaire, but it can still give you the opportunity to take control of your career and support your family — and who knows?
 Maybe your children will be the ones who take the family business to the million-dollar level.